jackvanb/nba-salary-cap/README.md

 Firebase functions, hosting, and database are used for NBA Salary Cap Tracker.

+Run `firebase deploy` to deploy to the Firebase production app.

+## Local development

-Run `npm run prerender && firebase emulators:start` to bring up the emulators for functions and hosting.
+Run `npm run dev && firebase emulators:start` to build the SSR app and bring up the emulators for functions and hosting.
 The frontend will automatically request the cloud functions at the correct localhost location.

 NOTE: The functions emulator will be talking to the production database.

-Run `firebase deploy` to deploy to the Firebase production app.

-## Development server

-Run `npm run prerender && npm run serve:ssr` for a dev server (not using Firebase).
-Navigate to `http://localhost:4000/`.

-NOTE: The server will be talking to the production database.

-The app will automatically reload if you change any of the source files.
+Navigate to `http://localhost:5000/`.

+The app will require rebuilding if changes are made (due to SSR and prerendering).
+To serve the a non-ssr version of the app on a development server, use `ng serve`.

 ## Code scaffolding